hadmacker/asd_notes/README.md

 _The contents of this glossary may include outdated terms, disproven theories, and terms not closely related to Autism Spectrum Disorder that have come up during personal investigation._

+* **AAC**: Adaptive and Augmentative Communication Technology.
+Technology and application-based supports to enable communication through touch.
 * **ABA**: See Applied Behavioural Analysis therapy
 * **Ableism**: Discrimination in favour of able-bodied people.
 [Wikipedia](https://en.wikipedia.org/wiki/Ableism)
 * **ACE**: Adverse Childhood Experience